Oxton, Merseyside: Location

 Oxton Village pre-dates the conurbation that developed around Birkenhead, of which it now forms part.
 It is bordered to the north by Claughton and to the south by Prenton.
 Birkenhead town centre lies to the east.

 Originally an agricultural community, Oxton became a desirable residential location for the middle classes and bourgeoisie as the economy of 19th century Birkenhead and Liverpool grew.
 The north east of the conservation area, at the junction of Victoria Mount, Rose Mount, Village Road and Claughton Firs developed as a commercial centre with restaurants, pubs, cafes and shops.

-Sign for Oxton opposite Wirral Ladies Golf Club, even though the Oxton/Bidston boundary is at Budworth Road, some way to the south of here.
+Sign for Oxton opposite Wirral Golf Club.

 Conservation Area and Oxton Village

 Oxton Village Conservation Area was established in 1979 by Wirral Borough Council in order to "preserve and enhance the village's distinctive character".
 Soon afterwards, a registered charity was founded to promote the Conservation Area; this was named The Oxton Society.
 This objective of this charity is to work in partnership with the council, local businesses and the community to pursue this objective.

 The approximate boundary is bounded by Shrewsbury Road to the north, Fairview Road to the east, Arno Road to the south and Talbot Road to the west.
 Irregular in places, the boundary has a number of ‘pockets' encompassing small groups of properties or parts of streets.
 In 2010 Wirral Council commissioned an appraisal for Oxton Village Conservation Areas that evaluated and analysed various features which gives the conservation area its special architectural and historic interest.
 The appraisal made recommendations to extend the Conservation Area boundaries of Normanston Road & Derwent Road, Birch Road, Village Road & Wellington Road and Talbot Road, Mill Hill and Ingestre Road.
 The consultation period for the boundary extensions has now closed and the extensions are in the process of being adopted.